lijo-harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 To address these issues, you can do one of the following:
 Provide your own build infrastructure (like a VM with docker or a Kubernetes cluster).
 We have no limitations on building using your own infrastructure.
 Creating the Harness account with your work email and not a Gmail address will solve this problem.

+#### How do I share data between steps in a CI stage?

+You could utilize Shared Paths to enable steps in a stage to communicate and share state information.
+You can specify custom paths for data sharing or cache purposes.